 Concepts Covered in Class 12 Maths Chapter 2 Inverse Trigonometric Functions

-The chapter covers the following concepts; the exercise index above maps each exercise back to the concepts it tests.
+The exercise index above maps each exercise back to these concepts.

 Class 12 Maths Chapter 2 Inverse Trigonometric Functions Weightage and Exam Relevance